knightsUCF/PocketCity/app/vision.md

 BUILDINGS

-- allow user to pick color buildings he builds
+- allow the user to pick the colors of the buildings he builds
 - display stats under each building in scroll view picker